ashamis/ashamis.github.io/_pages/about.md

 Imperial College London
 --------
 In addition to my full time responsibilities at Microsoft Research I am also a PhD student at Imperial College London.
-I am a member of the Large-Scale Data and Systems Group ([LSDS](https://lsds.doc.ic.ac.uk/)), under the supervision of Dr. [Peter Pietzuch](https://www.doc.ic.ac.uk/~prp/).
+I am a member of the Large-Scale Data and Systems Group ([LSDS](https://lsds.doc.ic.ac.uk/)), under the supervision of Professor [Peter Pietzuch](https://www.doc.ic.ac.uk/~prp/).
 I began my studies on September 2018.